-The form of the distortion model depends on the polynomial order, N. The two axes each have their own polynomial, and these are coupled later through the skew parameter.
-Forward and backward models are both computed; these are indicated as F2S (Frame-to-Sky) and S2F (Skyto-Frame) models, i.e., conversion from distorted coordinates to undistorted coordinates and vice versa, respectively.
+The form of the distortion model depends on the polynomial order, N (currently only the 4thorder model is implemented, and there is no intention to implement any other order).
+The two axes each have their own polynomial, and these are coupled later through the skew parameter.
+Forward and backward models are both computed; these are indicated as F2S (Frame-to-Sky) and S2F (Sky-to-Frame) models, i.e., conversion from distorted coordinates to undistorted coordinates and vice versa, respectively.
 Thus there are four equations whose coefficients must be computed, two F2S equations covering the "frame" X and Y axes, and two S2F equations covering the "sky" X and Y axes.
 The "sky" and "frame" coordinates are Cartesian systems corresponding to the same tangent projection but differing only in whether distortion operates.
 Each of the four equations has the same form but different coefficients.
 For illustration, we will consider only the F2S equation for X; the distortion on the frame X axis is denoted du.